 The the early immigrant farmers and laborers were prevented from bringing wives from India and prohibited by anti-miscegenation laws from marrying white women.
 Most took Mexican wives and were finally able to purchase property in the names of their American-born children.
 These personal experiences of injustice fueled their support for the Indian independence movement in America.

 The determination, passion and sacrifices of the Indian nationalists across the country helped clear the path to freedom for their homeland on the other side of the world.
 With American public opinion now clearly in favor of an independent India, the Allied need for wartime support from India and the power of Mahatma Gandhi’s nonviolent movement the stage was set.
-On August 15, 1947, nearly half a century after Asian Indian immigrants began to mobilize support in America for a free India, British colonial rule of the Asian subcontinent came to an end.
+On August 15, 1947, nearly half a century after Indians in the United States began to mobilize support in America for a free India, British colonial rule of India came to an end.
 More…

 India’s first Prime Minister Jawaharlal Nehru’s landmark speech on the eve of India’s independence captures the essence of India’s freedom struggle.